robinarimbour/lip-reading-mediapipe/README.md

 # Lip Reading using MediaPipe

-This project implements a basic lip reading system using MediaPipe face mesh landmarks and a deep learning model.
+This project implements a basic lip reading system using MediaPipe face mesh landmarks and an LSTM-based deep learning model.

 > Early-stage project — accuracy and features are being improved.